Badoon-T-G-L/Sudoku_project_BP/README.md

 6. make 3 mistakes or run out of time and you will lose :)
 7. have fun!

-## how can i commit?
+## how can i contribute?
-You can commit in the following ways:
+You can contribute in the following ways:
 1. Use the Source code provided and expand upon the project. </br>
 the repository of the source code is the following: `https://github.com/Badoon-T-G-L/Sudoku_project_BP.git`
 2. Leave a review on this page. </br>